 employment picture.
 But despite that size and importance nationally, this

 neighborhood still stands out as unique due to the dominance of people

 Notable & Unique: Diversity

 Did you know that the W South St / S Parramore Ave neighborhood has more

-Haitian and Cuban ancestry people living in it than nearly
+Haitian and Hungarian ancestry people living in it than nearly

-this neighborhood's residents have Haitian ancestry and 1.5% have Cuban ancestry.
+this neighborhood's residents have Haitian ancestry and 2.1% have Hungarian ancestry.

 Notable & Unique: People

-In addition, one of the most interesting things about the W South St / S Parramore Ave
+One of the unique characteristics of the W South St / S Parramore Ave

 of the adult residents in the W South St / S Parramore Ave neighborhood do